MykalMachon/mykal.codes/src/pages/about-me.md

 with a number of other technical fields (Networking, IT, and Project Management) with a focus on projects and practical work experience.

-I also did some AI research work while I was a student at UFV relating to analyzing the [Teams Corpus](https://sites.google.com/site/teamentrainmentstudy/corpus?authuser=0)
+I also did some AI research as a research assistant while studying at UFV.
+My research was centred around analyzing the [Teams Corpus](https://sites.google.com/site/teamentrainmentstudy/corpus?authuser=0) to predict group outcomes and building web-based corpora review and annotation software with React, Next.js, and Python via WASM.